-The Hestra Army Leather 3-Finger Mitt has a unique design, in that it's a mitt, plus it has an isolated "trigger finger".
+The Hestra Army Leather 3-Finger Mitt has a unique design, in that it's a mitt, plus it has an isolated "trigger finger."
 This semi-lobster claw and separate index finger design, combined with overall solid ergonomics, make this mitt an excellent choice for those who feel too fumbly with more classically designed mittens and want more dexterity.
-The 3-Finger sacrifices some warmth and is not as warm as the Hestra Army Leather Heli or the Black Diamond Mercury Mitt, but it's not far behind and offers more dexterity.
-The 3-Fingers are super tough, and while the removable fleece liner seems basic, it resists packing out much better than its synthetic competitors.
+The 3-Finger sacrifices some warmth and is not as warm as the Black Diamond Mercury Mitt, but it's not far behind and offers more dexterity.
+The 3-Finger is super tough, and while the removable fleece liner seems basic, it resists packing out much better than its synthetic competitors.
 This contender doesn't feature a waterproof membrane, and in wet and snowy climates, the leather palm must be retreated more regularly.

 Hestra Army Leather Heli Ski 3-Finger Mitt Review

 Compare prices at 3 resellers Pros: Great dexterity for a "mitten", ultra warm, super durable, very cozy interior

 Cons: Not extremely water resistant, leather palm needs regular waterproofing treatments